-Packing your clothes in plastic bags inside your luggage stops the bed bug infestation from spreading!
+- Packing your clothes in plastic bags inside your luggage stops the bed bug infestation from spreading!
 Yes, it’s a relatively good preventative measure.

-You can also get bed bug on your clothes if you place it in hotel drawers and wooden hangers.
+- You can also get bed bug on your clothes if you place it in hotel drawers and wooden hangers!
+Unfortunately, yes.

-Spreading diatomaceous earth inside your suitcase will repel bed bugs. – True
+- Spreading diatomaceous earth inside your suitcase will repel bed bugs!
+Yes, it plays a role.

 You can check if your hotel has been reported for bed bugs in the Bed Bug Registry, yet it is a misconception that bed bugs only frequent unhygienic places.